 The Rabbit supports four levels of interrupt priorities.
-This is an important feature that allows the effective use of fast interrupt routines for real-time tasks.
+This is an important feature that allows the effective use of super fast interrupt routines for real-time tasks.

-2.1 The Rabbit 8-bit Processor vs. Other Processors
+2.1 The Rabbit 8-bit Processor vs. 16-bit and 32-bit Processors